Sebastian123rt/Ascend-finance/README.md

 # Ascend finance
-A Bitcoin-based decentralized application that uses AI to streamline payments between traders, brokers, and prop firms, improving transparency and reducing friction
+A Bitcoin-based dApp with an AI assistant that tracks your trades, predicts upcoming payments to brokers or firms, and reminds you like a judgmental senior trader:
+Did you really think that leverage play was a good idea?
+Now cough up 0.02 BTC.